Freezing During Sexual Assault and Harassment

 Confronted with that complexity, understanding the three different freeze responses can be very helpful—whether we’re supporting someone who’s been sexually assaulted or harassed, trying to make sense of our own experiences, or investigating or prosecuting such violations of others.

 While it may take some time and effort to absorb and apply this knowledge, including through study, training, and practice, it’s definitely worth it.
-This knowledge can help all of us to listen with less confusion and more understanding, with less judgement and more empathy.
+This knowledge can help all of us to listen with less confusion and more understanding, with less judgment and more empathy.
 And those are keys to supporting survivors, conducting effective and fair investigations, and holding perpetrators accountable.

 Amir A., Lee S. C., Headley D. B., Herzallah M. M., & Pare, D. (2015).
 Amygdala signaling during foraging in a hazardous environment.
 The Journal of Neuroscience, 35, 12994-13005.